phm07/marlinraker/README.md

 [printer.gcode]
 send_m73 = true

-# gcode macros go here (see /config/printers for examples)
+# G-code macros go here (see /config/printers for examples)
 ```

 [Here](config/printers) you can find pre-made printer profiles and pick one already made for